Paul Pétau

-Paul Pétau (Paulus Petavius in Latin) (1568-1614) was a French publisher and book collector.
-He was conseiller of the Parlement de Paris from 1588 to 1614.
+Paul Pétau (Paulus Petavius in Latin) (1568–1614) was a French publisher and book collector.
+He was conseiller of the Parlement of Paris from 1588 to 1614.

 Life

 After his death, his son Alexandre Pétau (died 1672) sold his massive collection of books for personal profit.

 His books can still be found today in Vatican City's Library and the Library of the University of Leiden.

 Excerpts

 Charles Isaac Elton's book The Great Book-Collectors provides the following information about Paul Pétau: